SpaceX lost another V2 Starship in the Flight 8 launch test, debris spotted over the Caribbean

 SpaceX hasn’t been able to make an atmospheric reentry with a V2 Starship yet.
 These new Starship V2 spaceships are wider and taller compared to the previous generation (V1).

 Starship V1 was able to coast into space, reenter the Earth’s atmosphere, and make a vertical splashdown landing successfully in the Flight 6 test.
-It seems as if there is a technical issue with the V2 Starships that is preventing it from following its project path and finally making a landing.
+It seems as if there is a technical issue with the V2 Starships that is preventing it from following its projected path and finally making a landing.

 The data from the Flight 7 and Flight 8 tests will enable SpaceX to make even more improvements and upgrades to demonstrate a successful Starship upper stage landing in the upcoming Flight 9 launch and landing test (no date announced yet).